Fiery crash: Pair killed in Dunedin named as Josiah Mani and William Quin

 "The fire just got too big," she said.

-"It was one of the most dramatic things I've ever seen," she said.
+"It was one of the most dramatic things I've ever seen.

 "I was so scared."